Techday introduces 10 Minute IT Jams

 - It can involve slides, although it doesn't have to.

 - We post the video and accompanying story on the appropriate Techday websites and their social media accounts.
+An IT Jam interview can go on up to 5 of our sites.
+While you can choose your preferred sites, our editors reserve the right to change this depending on relevance for certain sites.

 We expect each IT Jam to achieve 500 views on YouTube and 1,500 reads on our websites.